 - Like durian fruit, the whole city stinks; and not just a little.

 - The waterways are fetid, literally.
 They are actually bubbling with rot in some places.

 - The air pollution defies description.
 Honestly, I have no words.
 We saw a fellow wearing a painter’s respirator on his bike to filter the air.
 No joke.

-- The filth is unparalleled, and for perspective, Mexico City is one of my favorites.
-I’m not opposed to a little good, old fashioned urban grime.
+- The filth is unparalleled, and for perspective, Mexico City is one of my favorite places.
+I’m not opposed to a little good, old-fashioned urban grime.
 My clothing was a shade darker just from spending the afternoon on the streets.
 I’m not exaggerating.